YEAR C: ADVENT 4

 Micah 5:2-5a

-Such a reversal of circumstances is a vital element in many Older Testament texts, especially in the prophets.
+This transition points to the deeper reality that with God there can be hope in the unexpected reversal of circumstances.
+Such a reversal is a vital element in many Old Testament texts, especially in the prophets.
 With God, we encounter the unexpected and the paradoxical.
 Hope arises out of devastation.
 Suffering embodies salvation.
-This is a profound element of our faith which we share with our Jewish brothers and sisters, as we all look with hope for the advent of God.
+This is a profound element of our faith which was already present in the Old Testament, is shared today with our Jewish brothers and sisters, and is manifest in the Gospel story.
+This is part of what we all look for with hope in the advent of God.
 In preaching in Advent, we may want to consider what this cycle of judgment and salvation means in our present world.
 How can we maintain a sense of divine irony and reversal when we preach of hope and waiting in Advent season?

 Return to OT Lectionary Reading